-Shifts in our product sales mix toward our mobile communications products may reduce our overall gross margins.
+Shifts in our product sales mix toward our mobile communications products and services may reduce our overall gross margins.

-Our mobile communications products historically have had lower product gross margins than our guidance and stabilization products.
-In 2011, we experienced a 14% year-over-year decline in sales of our guidance and stabilization products and we have experienced a 41% year-over-year decline in guidance and stabilization product sales during the first half of 2012.
-A shift in our product sales mix towards mobile communications products would likely cause lower gross margins in the future, especially if driven by reduced demand.
+Our mobile communications products and services historically have had lower product and service gross margins than our guidance and stabilization products.
+In 2011, we experienced a 14% year-over-year decline in sales of our guidance and stabilization products and we have experienced an 8% year-over-year decline in guidance and stabilization product sales during the first three quarters of 2012.
+A shift in our sales mix towards mobile communications products and services would likely cause lower gross margins in the future, especially if driven by reduced demand.